justinmahar/SublimeCSAutocompletePlus/README.md

 ### Package Control

-It is recommended that you use [Sublime Package Control](http://wbond.net/sublime_packages/package_control) to install CoffeeScript Autocomplete Plus.
-If you have Package Control installed, use the Package Control: Install Package command and search for CoffeeScript Autocomplete Plus.
+It is recommended that you use [Sublime Package Control](http://wbond.net/sublime_packages/package_control) to install CoffeeComplete Plus.
+If you have Package Control installed, use the Package Control: Install Package command and search for CoffeeComplete Plus.
 Ouila.
 Start coding easier.

 ### Manual Installation

-In order to manually install CoffeeScript Autocomplete Plus, clone the repository into your Sublime Text 2 `Packages` directory, which can be located by navigating to Preferences -> Browse Packages.
-Name the directory `CoffeeScript Autocomplete Plus`.
+In order to manually install CoffeeComplete Plus, clone the repository into your Sublime Text 2 `Packages` directory, which can be located by navigating to Preferences -> Browse Packages.
+Name the directory `CoffeeComplete Plus`.

 For your convenience:

 ```
-git clone https://github.com/justinmahar/SublimeCSAutocompletePlus.git "CoffeeScript Autocomplete Plus"
+git clone https://github.com/justinmahar/SublimeCSAutocompletePlus.git "CoffeeComplete Plus (Autocompletion)"
 ```

 Usage